edwardchristian97/ConcentrationGame/README.md

 ## UPDATE 09.Sept.2018
-    Bug fixed where you could flip more cards using multitouch
+    Bug fixed where you could flip more cards using multitouch Bug fixed where matching pairs were on the same cards everytime (used a better shuffling algorithm)

 ## IMPORTANT:
     The game is designed only for the iPhone X